Aliases for CHIA Gene

 GeneCards Summary for CHIA Gene

-CHIA (Chitinase, Acidic) is a Protein Coding gene.
-Diseases associated with CHIA include eumycotic mycetoma and dermatomycosis.
-Among its related pathways are Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include carbohydrate binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
-An important paralog of this gene is CHI3L2.
+CHIA (Chitinase Acidic) is a Protein Coding gene.
+Diseases associated with CHIA include Asthma and Gaucher Disease, Type I. Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and hydrolase activity, hydrolyzing O-glycosyl compounds.
+An important paralog of this gene is CHIT1.

 Degrades chitin and chitotriose.
 May participate in the defense against nematodes, fungi and other pathogens.
 Plays a role in T-helper cell type 2 (Th2) immune response.
 Contributes to the response to IL-13 and inflammation in response to IL-13.
 Stimulates chemokine production by pulmonary epithelial cells.
 Protects lung epithelial cells against apoptosis and promotes phosphorylation of AKT1.
 Its function in the inflammatory response and in protecting cells against apoptosis is inhibited by allosamidin, suggesting that the function of this protein depends on carbohydrate binding.